mati4693/alder-lake-hp-pro-x360-fortis-11-g11-hackintosh-efi/README.md

 If you want to use a newer macOS, then you would have to grab a newer version of AirportItlwm.kext, which is required for Wifi, matching your macOS.

 # Slow boot times
+(The first boot will always be very slow.
+This section only applies if the macOS userspace already has been installed)</br>
 If it spends a long time (10-15 minutes) at the loading bar, then you probably have conflicting kexts, especialy AirportItlwm.kext, Itlwm.kext or the IntelBluetooth kexts.
 If this happens then remove every of those kexts, and add one at a time.

 # Conclusion